 Accelerating Public Health Data Exchange

-The Centers for Disease Control and Prevention (CDC) along with three national partners - the Association of State and Territorial Health Officials (ASTHO), National Network of Public Health Institutes (NNPHI), and the Public Health Accreditation Board (PHAB) have launched a new program to support public health agencies with the adoption of the latest health IT standards and participation in data exchange networks.
-The Data Modernization Implementation Center Program is funded with $255 million provided by the CDC through the Public Health Infrastructure Grant (PHIG)
+The Centers for Disease Control and Prevention (CDC), along with three National Partners – the Association of State and Territorial Health Officials (ASTHO), National Network of Public Health Institutes (NNPHI), and the Public Health Accreditation Board (PHAB) – launched The Public Health Data Modernization Implementation Center Program (IC Program) in 2024 to support public health agencies (PHAs) in adopting the latest health IT standards and The IC Program is funded with $255 million provided by the CDC through the Public Health Infrastructure Grant (PHIG).

-Program Goals and Outcomes
+Program Goals

 Program Offerings

-• Monitoring and evaluation support.
+- Monitoring and evaluation support.

 Benefits of Participation

-• Customized support based on public health agency-specific needs.
+- Customized support based on PHA-specific needs.

 Tribal Implementation Center